“We have communication issues.”

 - Give the new employee a nameplate on their desk or door.
 They will feel better and your team will remember their name more easily.

 - Give them access to internal company knowledge or documents.
 That way, they can get accustomed to how you work and communicate.

 Celebrating workplace diversity

 Nowadays, it’s not unusual to work in a team where everyone comes from different cities, countries, or even continents.
-In fact, our team at Chanty has a few employees that work remotely in different parts of Europe.
+In fact, our team at Chanty has a few employees that work from home in different parts of Europe.
 The important thing to remember is that different cultures have different ways of understanding things and giving feedback.

 For example, a project manager in Boston tells a developer in Brazil to finish something soon.
 The problem is, their idea of “soon” can be much different.
 Languages and cultures can attribute different meanings to terms we all take for granted.